srlabs/phink/book/src/CONCEPT.md

 ### Instrumentation

 **Instrumentation** involves modifying a program to collect runtime information such as code coverage data.
-In fuzzing, instrumentation is used to trace execution paths, enabling coverage-guided techniques to generate more informed and effective test cases.
+In fuzzing, instrumentation traces execution paths, enabling coverage-guided techniques to generate more informed and effective test cases.

 ---

 ### Coverage

-**Coverage** is a measure of how much of a program's code is tested during fuzzing.
-High coverage corresponds to a good assessment of the contracts logic.
+**Coverage** measures how much of a program's code is tested during fuzzing.
+High coverage corresponds to a good assessment of the contract's logic.

 ---

-### Contract Selectors
+### Contract selectors

 **ink! contract selectors** are unique identifiers for functions within ink! smart contracts.
 Selectors are derived from function signatures and are used to call specific functions within a contract deployed on the blockchain.